 Meeting Your Data Privacy Requirements

 Data privacy is paramount to us.
 With global data privacy regulations constantly evolving, our technology and expertise will keep you compliant.
 We maintain dedicated hosting and data storage in the EU (Amsterdam and Dublin), make frequent updates, and monitor market developments on a strategic basis to ensure the highest level of security and data privacy controls.

 Drawing on in-house expertise, our technology ensures compliance with other regulations including Sarbanes Oxley, Financial Conduct Authority rules, GDPR, and Sapin II.

 EU Whistleblowing Directive Blog Series

-We’ve compiled all the insight, background information, and practical takeaways you need to know about the EU Whistleblowing Directive and how to comply in this two-part blog series.
+We’ve compiled all the insight and practical takeaways you need to know about the EU Whistleblowing Directive into a two part blog series.
+Join us to learn the background and how to comply.